 For Ashtanga practitioners sometimes the most difficult if not dreaded part of the practice is sitting still.
 Yet taking time to cultivate finishing postures, pranayama forms as well as meditation practice can enliven and bring a whole new depth to our daily asana practice.
 In this 10 day retreat we will focus on the balancing combination of asana, meditation and breathing practices.
 Each day we will sit, practice Mysore style, chant, explore postures in depth in guided sessions and work with the philosophical underpinnings of the elements of compassion and an understanding of the nature of the mind and the body.

 A number of days will be spent in meditative silence to allow the practices to be assimilated and take root.
 What better place to experiment with silence than in the supportive environment of the ocean and nature that is part of the Samahita experience.
 The retreat is appropriate for beginning and seasoned meditation practitioners alike.
+To understand more about this retreat please read this testimonial.

 Richard Freeman has been a student of yoga since 1968, beginning with one simple sitting posture in the Zen tradition.
 He spent nine years in Asia studying yoga asana, Sufism, Sanskrit language, and Indian philosophical texts, contextualizing them within the turbulent political times of that period in history.
 In 1974 Richard began working with B.K.S.
 Iyengar, with whom he studied precise alignment principles, applying them to his own internally rooted experience of the forms.
 Drawing from this variety of contemplative traditions, and from Buddhism, in which he cultivates a deep interest, Richard teaches the Ashtanga Vinyasa method of yoga as taught by his principal teacher, the late Sri K. Pattabhi Jois of Mysore, India.
 Richard’s metaphorical, often humorous, teaching style appeals to students of many backgrounds and nationalities.
 He teaches workshops and trainings throughout the world, and remains an avid student fascinated by the linking points between different traditions and cultures.
 He is the co-founder, with Mary, of the Yoga Workshop in Boulder, Colorado; has produced a number of highly regarded yoga audio and video recordings; and is the author of The Mirror of Yoga and co-author of The Art of Vinyasa (Shambhala Publications).